 - Submit passing Entrance Exam Scores prior to the start of classes.
-Candidates must take and pass Praxis Core Academic Skills for Educators (CORE) Tests (CORE Reading 5712, CORE Writing 5722, CORE Math 5732) or submit GRE, ACT or SAT scores less than five years old.
+Candidates must take and pass Praxis Core Academic Skills for Educators (CORE) Tests (CORE Reading 5712, CORE Writing 5722, CORE Math 5732) or submit GRE, ACT or SAT scores less than ten years old.
 ASP candidates must take PRAXIS II in the content area prior to admission or within the first semester.

 Information about Wisconsin Praxis Test requirement, study materials and registration assistance is available here.